-The first thing to ascertain before attempting a Quadrille, is "the head of the room."
-Many persons suppose that the head of the room is where the music is located.
+Before attempting a Quadrille, first ascertain which is "the head of the room."
+Many suppose it to be where the music is located.
 This is an error.
+The orchestra is frequently upon the side, and sometimes over the entrance, of large ball rooms, but the head is never on the side, nor at the entrance.

-The head of the room is generally at that part of the room opposite, or farthest from the entrance door.
-But where the entrance door is upon the middle of a side of the room, then custom determines, which end, to the right or left of the entrance door, is the head of the room; for the head of a room is never upon the side,-and the orchestra is frequently upon the side of large ball rooms-indeed, some orchestras are built directly over the entrance doors; and the head of the room in such cases, (when the orchestra is not upon the side,) is generally understood as being directly opposite the end on which the orchestra is built.
+The head is generally that part of the room opposite, or farthest from the entrance.
+But when the entrance is upon a side of the room, then custom determines which end, to the right or left of the entrance, is the head.

+At private houses there is no established rule for determining the head.
+It may be near the front windows, or at the opposite end,-at the option of the master of ceremonies.

 Having ascertained the head of the room, the next thing to know is the manner in which the couples are numbered.
 The complement of each set is four couples.
-The first couple in each set, is that couple nearest the head of the room-having their backs toward the head of the room; the second couple is opposite, and faces the first; the third couple is to the right of the first, and the fourth opposite the third.
+The first couple in each set is nearest, and have their backs to, the head of the room; the second couple is opposite, and faces the first; the third couple is to the right of the first, and the fourth opposite the third.
 The four couples thus form a square, each couple standing on the middle of its respective side.
-Dances in this form, are called Quadrilles, or Square Dances.
-The ladies stand upon their partners' right, thus:
+Dances in this form are called Quadrilles, or Square Dances.
+The ladies stand at the right of their partners, thus:

 1st Couple.

-•fth Couple.
+o

-⊕ Couple.
+Comple eth Couple.
+O

+0

 2d Couple.

-□ Represents a gentleman. ⊙ Represents a lady.
+^{} Represents a Gentleman.
+O Represents a Lady.

-Sometimes there may be two extra couples without places, and unable to complete a set.
-In such cases, when practicable, (according to the figures to be executed,) "double heads" or "double sides" are formed, thus:
+Sometimes there may be two extra couples.
+In such cases, when the figures to be executed permit, "double heads" or "double sides" may be formed, thus: